Naresh-Chaurasia/connect2naresh/content/docs/books/steal-artist.md

 It's a two-step process.
 Step one, "do good work," is incredibly hard.
 There are no shortcuts. **Make stuff every day.
 Know you're going to suck for a while.
 Fail.
 Get better**.
 Step two, "share it with people," was really hard up until about ten years ago or so.
 Now, it's very simple: "Put your stuff on the Internet."

+---

 #### ✈️ 7.
 Geography Is No Longer Our Master

 You don’t have to live anywhere other than the place you are to start connecting with the world you want to be in.
 If you feel stuck somewhere, if you are too young or tool old or too broke, or if your are somewhat tied down to a place, take heart.
 There’s a community of people out there you can connect with.

 **Surround yourself with books and objects that you love.
 Tape things up on the wall.
 Create your own world.**

+{{< callout note >}}
 Your brain gets too comfortable in your everyday surroundings.
 You need to make it uncomfortable.
 You need to spend time in another land, among people that do things differently than you.
 Travel makes the work look new, and when the world looks new, our brains work harder.
+{{< /callout>}}

 It helps to live around interesting people, and not necessarily people who do what you do.
 I feel a little incestuous when I hang out with only writers and artist, so I enjoy the many filmmakers, musicians, and tech geeks who live in Austin.
 Oh, and food.
 The food should be good.
 You have to find a place that feed you - creatively, socially, spritually and literally.

-### 🤝 8.
+#### 🤝 8.
 Be Nice (The World Is a Small Town)

-Remember "garbage in, garbage out"?
-You’re only going to be as good as the people you surround yourself with.
+Remember "garbage in, garbage out"? **You’re only going to be as good as the people you surround yourself with**.
 In the digital space, that means following the best people online—the people who are way smarter and better than you, the people who are doing the really interesting work.
 Pay attention to what they’re talking about, what they’re doing, what they’re linking to.

+{{< callout note >}}
-"Find the most talented person in the room, and if it’s not you, go stand next to him.
+**"Find the most talented person in the room, and if it’s not you, go stand next to him.
 Hang out with him.
-Try to be helpful."
+Try to be helpful."**
+{{< /callout >}}

+---

+{{< callout info >}}
+* I find it so difficult to break the barrier of his/her ego, to approach the **most talented person in the room**.
+Or is it my ego barrier.
+* The least I could do is go out and given genuine complement.
+Anyway I don't appreciate the people who suck.
+* It is so easy to appreciate people who are good.
+They can always take a good compliment.
+{{< /callout >}}

+---

-If you ever find that you’re the most talented person in the room, you need to find another room.
+**If you ever find that you’re the most talented person in the room, you need to find another room.**

 But instead of wasting my anger on complaining or lashing out at people, I try to channel it into my writing and my drawing.

+{{< callout info >}}
+Let your hurt, pain, anger, sorrow, frustration show in the work that you do, the dance that you dance.
+{{< /callout >}}

 So go on, get angry.
 But keep your mouth shut and go do your work.
 "Complain about the way other people make software by making software."

 So, I recommend public fan letters.
 The Internet is really good for this.
 Write a blog post about someone’s work that you admire and link to their site.
 Make something and dedicate it to your hero.
 Answer a question they’ve asked, solve a problem for them, or improve on their work and share it online.

-**The trouble with creative work: Sometimes by the time people catch on to what’s valuable about what you do, you’re either a) bored to death with it, or b) dead.
-You can’t go looking for validation from external sources.
-Once you put your work into the world, you have no control over the way people will react to it.**
+The trouble with creative work: Sometimes by the time people catch on to what’s valuable about what you do, you’re either a) bored to death with it, or b) dead.
+You can’t go looking for validation from external sources. **Once you put your work into the world, you have no control over the way people will react to it.**

 **Not everybody will get it.
 People will misinterpret you and what you do.** They might even call you names.
 So get comfortable with being misunderstood, disparaged, or ignored—the trick is to be too busy doing your work to care.

+{{< callout info >}}
+Keep going.
+Keep up with the Drills.
+{{< /callout >}}

 Life is a lonely business, often filled with discouragement and rejection.
 Yes, validation is for parking, but it’s still a tremendous boost when people say nice things about our work.

+{{< callout info >}}
+* I should more often stop and appeciate people for their talent, and hard work.
+* I should also learn to appreciate myself, which I rarely do.
+{{< /callout >}}

+---

+{{< callout note >}}
 Instead of keeping a rejection file, keep a praise file.
-Use it sparingly—don’t get lost in past glory- but keep it around for when you need the lift.
+Use it sparingly—don’tget lost in past glory- but keep it around for when you need the lift.
+{{< /callout >}}

 Occasionally, I have the good fortune to have something take off online, and for a week or two, I’ll be swimming in Tweets and nice e-mails from people discovering my work.
 It’s pretty wonderful.
 And disorienting.
+And a major high.

+{{< callout note >}}
-And a major high. **But I always know that high will taper off, and a few weeks down the road I will have a dark day when I want to quit, when I wonder why the heck I even bother with this stuff.**
+ **But I always know that high will taper off, and a few weeks down the road I will have a dark day when I want to quit, when I wonder why the heck I even bother with this stuff.**
+{{< /callout >}}

 ---

+{{< callout info >}}
+* I wonder so often, what is all this quest about.
+Anyway eventually all this will come to end.
+{{< /callout >}}

+---
+#### 📌 Bookmark

-### 🧘 9.
+#### 🧘 9.
 Be Boring (It's the Only Way to Get Work Done)

 "Be regular and orderly in your life, so that you may be violent and original in your work."